If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 7. Excellent design

 The beehive has a compact design that will easily fit any spot within the garden or rooftop.
 It also comes in so many colon options to meet your preference.
-The hive can also add some beauty into your garden or rooftop.
+The hive can also add some beauty to your garden or rooftop.

 It is designed to meet the needs of everyone, making it possible for beekeeping enthusiasts to keep bees anywhere.
 Both upcountry and city folks will find it practical to use.
 You can raise bees successfully in your modern garden or spacious upcountry land using this beehive.

 The Beehaus is compatible with National Frames of 14 x 12 inches, thus providing sufficient space for a huge honeybee colony.
 This means the box can house more bees instead of splitting colonies.
-The ultimate benefit of this is easy inspection of honeybees under one roof.
+The ultimate benefit of this is the easy inspection of honeybees under one roof.
 It also eliminates frequent disruptions encountered when honeybees are raised in double brood boxes.
 Therefore, honeybees tend to be more calm and easier to work with when raised on this modern beehive.

 10. Dual Purpose hive